inthefabric/RexConnect/README.md

 ## Overview
 RexConnect is simple Java application that wraps [Rexster](https://github.com/tinkerpop/rexster)'s [RexPro](https://github.com/tinkerpop/rexster/wiki/RexPro) with a server layer and some custom data formatting.
 It offers two modes: server and console.
 The server listens for incoming Gremlin scripts and returns the results.
 The console mode provides a simple, interactive way to execute Gremlin queries.

+### Development Considerations
+RexConnect is intended to be fast, lightweight, and easy to maintain.
+It began as a very minimal experiment to see if this approach would suit Fabric's needs.
+It did the job well, and has become slightly less minimal with the inclusion of the console mode.

+One alternative to the RexConnect approach would be to port the RexPro Java code to C#.
+The brand-new [RexPro-Client](https://github.com/dkuppitz/rexpro-client) project seems to take this approach -- it may actually be very useful for Fabric.
+Implementing a C# port would be much larger undertaking than the simpler RexConnect.
+Also important -- the Rexster and Titan projects are continually changing and growing.
+For Fabric's purposes, it seemed ideal to utilize Rexster's own RexPro client, essentially allowing the Rexster team to keep RexConnect up-to-date with all the latest changes and features.

 ### Current Use Cases
 The [Fabric](https://github.com/inthefabric) API, website, and other related projects are written in C#.
 This makes it more difficult to interact with the Rexster Server, which is a Java project.
 RexConnect allows these projects to avoid REST/HTTP as a potential bottleneck, and instead, communicate at a lower level.
 Fabric currently uses three graph database scenarios.
 Both currently use Titan 0.3.0 with Rexster 2.3.0.